renaissance-publishing/renaissance/content/chapters/26-items.md

-The Herders have such a “culture of the bow,” and Herder longbowmen have long provided the Commonwealth with a powerful advantage in their conflict with the Shaded Sea Peoples—despite the Herder’s relative lack of brute strength.
+The Herders have such a “culture of the bow,” and Herder longbowmen have long provided the Commonwealth with a powerful advantage in their conflict with the Shaded Sea Peoples — despite the Herder’s relative lack of brute strength.
 This era may be coming to a close, however, as crossbows replace longbows even in Herders’ hands.